Paschally/Udacity-bikeshare_project/README.md

 ### Files used
 Include the files used
-Files used for this project include csv (data collection) and python (data analysis) files
+Files used for this project include csv (data collection) and python (data analysis) files CSV Files used are chicago , washington and new_york_city data

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 Pandas Documentation link was consulted to crosscheck syntax - https://pandas.pydata.org/docs/user_guide/groupby.html